Early learning and childcare

 • college, university or workplace nurseries.

 Not all childcare services offer funded early learning and childcare places.
-Local councils are in charge of commissioning places and providers must work in partnership with them.
+Local councils are in charge of commissioning places.
+Providers must work in partnership with them.

-To find out more about what is available in your area, check your local council website.
-Find your local council on mygov.scot.
+To find out more about what’s available in your area, check your local council website Find your local council on mygov.scot.

 How to choose an early learning and childcare place

-If you're finding it hard to choose an early learning and childcare provider you might find it helpful to visit providers in your area.
-Phone to make an appointment before visiting so that staff have time to talk to you and answer your questions.
-You could also ask to see the provider's most recent inspection report.
+You can arrange to visit early learning and childcare providers in your area before you apply for a place.
+You should make an appointment before visiting so that staff have time to talk to you and answer your questions.
+You can also ask to see the provider's most recent inspection report.

-What do children do with early learning and childcare providers
+What children do in early learning and childcare

 Children with additional support needs

-If your child has additional needs, you should contact the local authority to discuss this.
-Your child will be given priority in the allocation of an early learning and childcare place.
-The child may also be able to stay on at pre-school early learning and childcare after their fifth birthday if this would be helpful.
+If your child has additional needs, you should contact the local council to discuss this.
+Your child should be given priority in the allocation of an early learning and childcare place.
+They might also be able to stay on at pre-school early learning and childcare after their fifth birthday if this would be helpful.

-All early learning and childcare providers have to register with the Care Inspectorate.
-The Care Inspectorate looks at how early learning and childcare services support the health and wellbeing of children.
-Education Scotland is responsible for inspecting the quality of educational provision.
+All early learning and childcare providers must register with the Care Inspectorate.
+The Care Inspectorate looks at how early learning and childcare services support the health and well-being of children.

 How to complain about an early learning and childcare provider

-Complaints can also be made to the Care Inspectorate.
-It alerts Education Scotland to any education issues arising from complaints.
+You can also make a complaint to the Care Inspectorate.
+The Care Inspectorate tells Education Scotland about any education issues arising from complaints.